instant-dev/payments/README.md

  * @param {string} successURL URL to redirect to if the payment method addition is successful
  * @param {string} cancelURL URL to redirect to if the payment method addition is cancelled
  * @returns {object} checkoutSession
- * @returns {string} checkoutSession.stripe_publish_key         Key to use for creating Stripe checkout sessions
+ * @returns {string} checkoutSession.stripe_publishable_key         Key to use for creating Stripe checkout sessions
  * @returns {string} checkoutSession.stripe_checkout_session_id Checkout session id for use with Stripe's frontend library */
 ```